ekilik/OLID_NLP/README.md

 The folder [data](./data) contains the training and test sets, as well as the processed datasets required to reproduce the experiments.
 Information about data and the processes of annotation can be found in the [information](./information) folder.

-The final paper of this research explaining the process and results along with the presentation prepared for the discussion of the results can be found in the [paper_and_presentation](./paper_and_presentation) directory.
+The final paper of this research explaining the process and results can be found in the main directory.

 The predictions for each reported model can be found in the [predictions](./predictions) directory.